Kappa Alpha Order: Ku Klux Klan

 Although Kappa Alpha Order denies any association to the prior Kuklos Adelphon organization, they acknowledge that founder James Ward Wood had affinity for some of Kuklos Adelphon's ideals.

 Second page of the Kappa Alpha Order's review of The Birth of a Nation.

-Historian Taulby Edmondson, who has studied KA's archives, has highlighted that The Kappa Alpha Journal of the early 20th century often discussed KA's relationship to the Ku Klux Klan Upon the release of the film The Birth of a Nation in 1915, a major motion picture based on the novel The Clansman by KA alumnus Thomas Dixon, Jr., two KA brothers reviewed the film in The Kappa Alpha Journal, saying that "The Kuklux Klan came and grew and served its purpose...[KA] came and grew and it embraced all the Southland...and still serves and cherishes those same ideals which the clan came forward to preserve...The actions and the membership of the Klan are shrouded in mystery...But its members wore upon their breast the circled cross of the Kappa Alpha Order."
+Historian Taulby Edmondson, who has studied KA's archives, has highlighted that The Kappa Alpha Journal of the early 20th century often discussed KA's relationship to the Ku Klux Klan Upon the release of the film The Birth of a Nation in 1915, a major motion picture based on the novel The Clansman by KA alumnus Thomas Dixon Jr., two KA brothers reviewed the film in The Kappa Alpha Journal, saying that "The Kuklux Klan came and grew and served its purpose...[KA] came and grew and it embraced all the Southland...and still serves and cherishes those same ideals which the clan came forward to preserve...The actions and the membership of the Klan are shrouded in mystery...But its members wore upon their breast the circled cross of the Kappa Alpha Order."
 The review continued that "the Klan served, by militant, warlike means, those same ideals which our Order was organized to cherish.”
 Five years later, William K. Doty, editor of The Kappa Alpha Journal, noted in a book he wrote about Samuel Zenas Ammen, that “The Ku Klux Klan was of contemporaneous origins and had an identity of purpose with Kappa Alpha."

 Historically, some KA chapters and members referred to themselves as a "Klan."
-In 1917, The Kappa Alpha Journal reported that some alumni had formed an "informal Klan" in Detroit, Michigan, and in 1913, the KA chapter at the College of William and Mary called itself "the KA Klan living on the peninsula between the York and the James."
+In 1917, The Kappa Alpha Journal reported that some alumni had formed an "informal Klan" in Detroit, Michigan, and in 1913, one KA chapter called itself "the KA Klan living on the peninsula between the York and the James."
 In 1920, the Beta Eta chapter of Oklahoma University reported in The Kappa Alpha Journal about its Ku Klux Klan-themed dance, which it called "the talk of the University": "The girls were dressed in the days of 1865, and the members wore the white robe and hood of the Ku Klux, with a crimson cross on a golden background [KA's symbol], worn over the heart."

 The 1957 edition of the University of Alabama's yearbook, The Corolla, features a photograph of KAs parading in Confederate uniforms under the words "The Klan in their afternoon formals."